 The American Leadership Forum (ALF) is a national non-profit organization, with nine autonomous chapters nationwide, whose mission is to join and strengthen diverse leaders to better serve the public good.
-The Tacoma/Pierce County chapter does this for the county through its annual Fellows leadership program and through Senior Fellows activities to keep the network of leaders connected.
+The Tacoma/Pierce County chapter does this through its annual year-long Fellows leadership program and through Senior Fellows (graduates) activities to keep the network of leaders connected.

-ALF's purpose is to enhance individual leadership skills, increase awareness and understanding of equity and inclusion, to increase each participant's lifetime commitment to community leadership and service and to create a growing and diverse network of leaders with the skills, trust and relationships to work collaboratively for the public good.
+ALF's purpose is to enhance individual collaborative leadership skills, increase awareness and understanding of diversity, disparity, equity and inclusion, to increase each participant's lifetime commitment to community leadership and service, and to create a growing and diverse network of leaders with the skills, trust and relationships to work collaboratively for the public good.

-The ALF Fellows Program provides a year-long training program for 20-24 influential leaders in the community.
-Participants reflect a cross-section of the community's cultural, ethnic, gender, age, racial, LGBTQA, gender identity, political, religious, sector and geographic diversity.
+The ALF Fellows Program provides a year-long training program for 20-24 diverse, influential leader from 15 different sectors in the community.
+Participants reflect a cross-section of the community's cultural, ethnic, sex, age, racial, LGBTQA, gender identity, political, religious, sector and geographic diversity.
 To date, twenty three classes of 20-24 diverse leaders have completed the program and there are 503 Senior Fellows (graduates) in Pierce County.
-Class XXIV is in progress.
+Class XXIV is in progress and Class XXV has been selected and will begin in June.
 The one-year leadership program is administered by the Executive Director under the direction of the ALF Board and its committees.